Перейти до вмісту

 Цей контент ще не доступний вашою мовою.

-Topic: Modern PEFT beyond standard LoRA: Weight-Decomposed Low-Rank Adaptation (DoRA) and PiSSA.
-Near full-parameter performance with minimal compute.
-Practical fine-tuning workflows, when to choose each, integration with PEFT/Hugging Face, comparison with LoRA and full fine-tuning.
+Topic: Modern PEFT beyond standard LoRA — Weight-Decomposed Low-Rank Adaptation (DoRA) and Principal Singular values and Singular vectors Adaptation (PiSSA).
+Near full-parameter performance with the parameter budget of PEFT.
+Practical fine-tuning workflows, when to choose each method, integration with Hugging Face PEFT, and VRAM/compute tradeoffs.

-After completing this comprehensive module, you will be able to:
+After completing this module, you will be able to meet the following goals.

 1. Evaluate the mathematical and operational differences between standard LoRA, DoRA, and PiSSA to select the optimal fine-tuning strategy for a given generative AI task.